mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 ```
 a, p, s, b, d, k, c//This case only d, k, b are sorted.
 ```
-#Sort(2)- custom form
+#Sort(2)- custom forms
-`sort` is powerful because we could have any particular order with compare function, which can either be a function pointer or a function object.
-Compare function accepts two elements in the range as arguments and returns a value convertible to bool which indicates the order.
-This is example 3, partial sort with compare function:
+`sort` is powerful because we can have any particular orders with compare function.
+It can be either a function pointer or a function object.
+Compare function accepts two elements in the range as arguments and returns a value convertible to boolen which indicates the order.
+This is the example 3, partial sort with compare function:
 ```
 #include <iostream>
 #include <algorithm>